internet-sicherheit/eco-blockchain-governance/governance/0003-onboarding-governance.md

 ## Drawbacks

-* Rather slow due to verification of requirements and application process
 * Long process may demotivate companies and organizations

-## Rationale and alternatives

-- The RFC serves as a basis for objective criteria for members and a generic application process.
-Not having defined certain criteria and application process may lead to security flaws and fraud.
-- The process could be automated
-- The Sovrin Steward Business Policies V2 are one the best practices.

 ## Prior art

-The [Sovrin Business Policy V2 Framework](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) defines Steward onboarding requirements.
+- The [Sovrin Business Policy V2 Framework](https://sovrin.org/wp-content/uploads/Sovrin-Steward-Business-Policies-V2.pdf) are one the best practices.

 ## Unresolved questions

-* Is the laid down RFC guidelines close to reality?
-* Voting process for acceptance of application of the new member
+* New member acceptance process either via Voting or on referral basis?